enrique-bustamante/stock-analysis/README.md

 1. We reversed the order of the loops
 2. We had to create arrays for the volume, starting price, and ending price of all stocks
-3. Added for loop to sett the arrays all to zero
+3. Added for loop to set the arrays all to zero
 4. Added  for loop to display values in the appropriate cells

 The new code is displayed below: